jdersch/PERQemu/PERQemu/Readme.txt

 3. Reading from the serial port is unreliable.

-Symptoms:  Windows and Mac serial devices seem to struggle less; on Linux, reading data from a COM port (/dev/ttyS0) stalls unless output is sent to prod the receiver.
-Flow control is unreliable and data may be garbled or lost.
+Symptoms:  On Linux, reading data from a COM port (/dev/ttyS0) stalls unless output is transmitted (to prod the receiver).
+Windows and Mac serial devices seem to struggle less, but this isn't exactly "production ready."
+Flow control on all three plaltforms is unreliable and data may be garbled or lost.

 Workaround:  None, yet.
-This is due to serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking of the emulator's port handling.
+This is largely due to serious deficiencies in the C#/Mono System.IO.Ports.SerialPort implementation that will require a reworking of the emulator's port handling.

 5.0 History and Roadmap